-Mana is now available for pre-orders in the USA.
-Deliveries will start in December.
-You can pre-order now it by visiting www.manadrink.com.
+Mana is now available in the USA.
+You can order it now it by visiting www.manadrink.com.

 This is the long overdue Mana Drink review; an in-depth look to the biggest brand in Central and Eastern Europe.
 One of the original brands in the old continent, that took inspiration from Soylent’s formula and success; and brought it to Europe.
 So, where is Mana Drink now at?
 Is Mana the meal replacement that you have been looking for?

 Overall Feeling: Good, but I Want to See More